 Custodial Credit Risk: the risk that, in the event of the failure of the counterparty, the Authority will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
-At December 31, 2017 and 2016, the Authority's investments were not exposed to custodial credit risk.
+At December 31, 2018 and 2017, the Authority's investments were not exposed to custodial credit risk.
 The Authority's investments in commercial paper, U.S. GSEs, Pennsylvania municipal bonds and U.S. treasury notes are held by the pledging financial institution's trust department or agent in the Authority's name.
-The Authority's open-end money market mutual funds are not subject to custodial credit risk at December 31, 2017 and 2016 as their existence is not evidenced by securities that exist in physical or book entry form.
+The Authority's open-end money market mutual funds are not subject to custodial credit risk at December 31, 2018 and 2017 as their existence is not evidenced by securities that exist in physical or book entry form.
 The Authority's investment policy does not address how investment securities and securities underlying repurchase agreements are to be held.

 Concentration of Credit Risk: The Authority places no limit on the amount the Authority may invest in any one issuer.
-At December 31, 2017 and 2016, the Authority's investment in one and two money market mutual funds constituted 14.8% and 86.8%, respectively, of its total investments.
+At December 31, 2018, the Authority did not have any concentration in any one issuer.
+At December 31, 2017, the Authority's investment in one money market mutual fund constituted 14.8% of its total investments.

 Foreign Currency Risk: This risk relates to adverse effects on the fair value of an investment from changes in exchange rates.
 The Authority's exposure to foreign currency risk derives from its investments in commercial paper issued by Canadian and Asian corporations.
 The Authority's investment policy permits it to hold commercial paper rated in the highest rating category, without reference to a subcategory, by a rating agency.
-At December 31, 2017 and 2016, the Authority's investment in commercial paper of foreign currencies matured in less than one year and had a fair value of \$991,756 and \$8,428,192, respectively.
+At December 31, 2018 and 2017, the Authority's investment in commercial paper of foreign currencies matured in less than one year and had a fair value of \$19,292,328 and \$991,756, respectively.